Galway & Inishmore

 Unlike Knowth, the passage of the tomb at Newgrange is still intact, and so visitors can actually go inside.
 This was mind-boggling to me.
 No place I had ever visited even remotely compared with the age of this monument.
 The Colosseum in Rome is nearly 2,000 years old, the Parthenon in Athens is about 500 years older.
 Newgrange was built over 2,500 years before that.
 This means that, by the time the Parthenon was constructed, it was about as old to the ancient Greeks as their own monument is to me.

 Compared to these other two monuments, however, it may be difficult for the modern visitor to appreciate the sophistication of Newgrange.
 A mound of grass is simply less stunning than a huge marble column.
 But it is not at all easy to build a passage like this one.
 The stones had to be placed in such a way that they could support their own weight, as well as the considerable weight of all the material on top of them—and, all of it had to be properly waterproofed so that it wouldn’t flood during the first rainstorm.
-This is real sophistication.
+This is quite impressive engineering.

 Even to a modern unbeliever like me, there is obvious religious symbolism to the tomb.
 The walk through the long, dark passageway suggests the path from life to death, and from death to life.
 This mystical impression is doubly strong when one factors in the “roofbox,” which is the additional opening near the entrance that allows sunlight to enter—but only during a brief moment during the winter solstice.